Field of study: Music Education

 The main research question for the study is: What educational pedagogical perspectives are expressed in repertoire choices and the informants’ reflection on this, and what significance can these perspectives have for essential thinking in church music pedagogy?

-The data material consists of questionnaires and interviews, where findings from two different collection and analysis methods are analyzed both individually and in connection with each other (mixed methods).
+The data material consists of questionnaires and interviews, where findings from two different collection and analysis methods are analysed both individually and in connection with each other (mixed methods).
 The collection was made in the period 2015–2017 and started with obtaining information including hymn and song selections from 48 congregations, divided into 11 dioceses.
 The questionnaires were then followed up by interviews with 8 church musicians and 4 catechists, based on findings from the questionnaires.

 Theoretical framework